XSLiuLab/Seq2Neo/README.md

 ## Installation

-Seq2Neo runs on Linux operation, and it is open-source software under an academic free license (AFL) v3.0.
+Seq2Neo runs on an Linux operation system like CentOS system (recommended), and it is open-source software under an academic free license (AFL) v3.0.

 ### Conda